ding-lab/CPTAC3_Splicing/README.md

     conda create -n mapsplice mapsplice=2.2

-Note that MapSplice cannot be installed in the same environment since it overwrites samtools binary.
+Note that MapSplice cannot be installed in the same environment since it overwrites the samtools binary and break the downstream commands.

-Prepare a case list.
+Prepare a list of cases to run the pipeline.
+The pipeline will run all the samples belong to the listed case.
+Then set the `CASE_LIST_PTH` variable inside `Snakefile`.
 For example, `case.list` is the default case list created by:

     # First 10 GBM samples in the Y2.b1 batch
     rg 'Y2.b1' /home/mwyczalk_test/Projects/CPTAC3/CPTAC3.catalog/CPTAC3.cases.dat \